vansh-seth/Web-tech-lab/Notes-CSS/Background-Color/Readme.md

-Certainly, here's the rephrased content for a `README.md` file on CSS backgrounds:

----

 ## CSS Backgrounds

 CSS background properties enable you to add various background effects to elements.
 In the following sections, we'll explore the key CSS background properties: